max-pfeiffer/rust-game-server-docker/examples/docker-compose-production/README.md

 image and starts the server.
 And you are done with your server update. :smiley:

 For instance, you can automate this with a cron job.
-Check out [rust-server-update.sh](rust-server-update.sh), which is a simple script you can add to your cron config.
+Check out [rust-server-update.sh](rust-server-update.sh), which is a simple script you can add as a daily job to your `/etc/crontab`.
+That way you ensure your server is always up-to-date.
-Configure this script to be run after the new Rust server image was built each first Friday morning of the month.